 Photo of 1-piece driveshaft (top) and 2-piece driveshaft with carrier bearing (bottom)

-Here is the instructions if you simply need to replace the carrier bearing:
+Here are the instructions if you simply need to replace the carrier bearing:

 1) Remove the driveshaft from the vehicle.